DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/AWS/execution.md

 - Fill in the device details
     - Device Property ("Device Model")
     - your-device-model-number ("eval-kit")
-- This property will be matched against the information the device provides about itself during the onboarding process.
+This property will be matched against the information the device provides about itself during the onboarding process.
 When it matches the template will be selected to configure the device.
+![KEYNOA](/img/KEYNOA/MQTT-template-2.png)
 - Click on "Next".
-![KEYNOA](/img/KEYNOA/MQTT-template-2.png)

-- Give the template an identifier.
-Click on "Save".
+- Fill in the details.
+    - Identifier Name ("AWS MQTT template")
 ![KEYNOA](/img/KEYNOA/MQTT-template-3.png)
+- Click on "Save".
 ### Upload Voucher
 - You have now created the setup for your device to be onboarded.
 Now upload the voucher you received to KEYNOA.
 ![KEYNOA](/img/KEYNOA/upload-voucher.png)